justin-p/hugo-testing/content/notes/hacking/General/shell-escaping/index.md

 ### find

-when ever it finds udp,xml it will cd to root and run ls.
+when ever it finds udp.xml it will cd to root and run ls.

 `find . -name udp.xml -exec awk 'BEGIN {system("cd /root; ls")}' \;`